‘There’s a lovely family feel to the school, it feels as if it has been here for ever.’ Visitor’s comment

 ‘My daughter’s key worker is always there in the morning and is very friendly and makes a point of saying hello.
 I feel completely comfortable talking to her.’

 ‘Many thanks to all the staff.
-My daughter has really enjoyed her time in Owls ‘
+My daughter has really enjoyed her time at school ‘

 ‘My son has thoroughly enjoyed his first year at school.
 His confidence has grown so much.